SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Overwhelmed by options?
-So were we, at first.
+So were we when we first cut the cord!
 But then we signed up for free trials (usually 7 or 14 days long) for the services we were most interested in, and that helped clear the field.
-The only drawback was that we kind of fell in love with some of the original programming on Hulu, which made us a bit sad about not subscribing with the trial was over.
+The only drawback was that we kind of fell in love with some of the original programmings on Hulu, which made us a bit sad about not subscribing to the trial was over.

 Take advantage of freebies